abdlrhman08/SafeUM-Decompilation/README.md

 connects to the port 8080 with the path "Bal"

-The Balance Client iterates over the whole ADDRESS_LIST and connects to the last one, which refuses my manual connection
+The Balance Client has an iterator for the ADDRESS_LIST and connects to the first one, which refuses my manual connection

 ## 3rd Partied Used: